-Seven New States Face Covid-19 Travel Advisory in Northeast
+Eight New States Face Covid-19 Travel Advisory in Northeast

 ALBANY, N.Y.
-(CN) — New York, New Jersey and Connecticut doubled their flagging of coronavirus problem areas Tuesday, saying it will now force quarantine rules on travelers from 16 states.
+(CN) — New York, New Jersey and Connecticut doubled their flagging of coronavirus problem areas Tuesday, saying they will now force quarantine rules on travelers from 16 states.

 Put in place for the first time last week, the 14-day quarantine rules apply to “any person arriving from a state with a positive test rate higher than 10 per 100,000 residents over a 7-day rolling average or a state with a 10% or higher positivity rate over a 7-day rolling average.”

-While nine states met those parameters on June 25, today the threshold covers Alabama, Arkansas, Arizona, California, Florida, Georgia, Iowa, Idaho, Louisiana, Mississippi, North Carolina, Nevada, South Carolina, Tennessee, Texas and Utah.
+While eight states met those parameters on June 25, today the threshold covers Alabama, Arkansas, Arizona, California, Florida, Georgia, Iowa, Idaho, Louisiana, Mississippi, North Carolina, Nevada, South Carolina, Tennessee, Texas and Utah.

 “As an increasing number of states around the country fight significant community spread, New York is taking action to maintain the precarious safety of its phased, data-driven reopening,” Governor Andrew Cuomo said in a statement Tuesday.
 “We’ve set metrics for community spread just as we’ve set metrics for everything the state does to fight Covid-19, and eight more states have reached the level of spread required to qualify for New York’s travel advisory, meaning we will now require individuals traveling to New York from those states to quarantine for 14 days.”